BBITWestin/CI-CD-Pipeline-Challenges/Auth/Authorization_Schema.md

 ## Recapp of our Users

-Lets reclarify what types of users we'll be dealing with and what resources were concered about protecting.
+Lets reclarify what types of users we'll be dealing with and what resources were concerned about protecting.

 `Customers/Shippers` AND `Carriers/Drivers` will be logging in through different portals but for auth purposes were just concerned about making sure they can view their loads.